Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/developer-notes/handout.md

 Do not assume that official Unicode SignWriting:

+- preserves the full ISWA symbol model cleanly
 - can represent full written signs in a compatible way
 - can replace FSW or SWU without redesign
 - can sort or collate the way production workflows need
 - can reuse the Sutton SignWriting production fonts without mismatch
 - can solve layout by adding a font alone

-It encodes symbols.
+It encodes much of the symbol block.

-It does not currently provide a complete compatible sign-text solution.
+It does not currently provide a complete compatible symbol-and-sign-text solution.

+In the facial system, the model is not simply "writer selects a symbol."

+Instead, a sequence is interpreted by the font and merged into a rendered face.

+That means part of symbol identity depends on font behavior rather than direct writer-selected ISWA identity.

 That means a developer should not infer from the existence of official characters that a full application stack is already settled.